Le-Gris/minicon2024/slides.md

 <!--
 So people are pretty good at these tasks.
 But in what ways do they fail and can we learn anything from the kinds of errors that they make?

-Going back to this idea that I mentioned earlier that we can represent the concepts that people learn using programs, I'll propose four different kinds of program inference errors that people make.
+Going back to this idea that I mentioned earlier that we can represent the concepts that people learn using programs, I'll propose there different kinds of program inference errors that people seem to be making here.
 -->

 ---